Joshua Fry Speed

-Joshua Fry Speed (November 14, 1814 – May 29, 1882) was an American politician who was a close friend of future President Abraham Lincoln from his days in Springfield, Illinois, where Speed was a partner in a general store.
-Later, Speed was a farmer and a real estate investor in Kentucky, and also served one term in the Kentucky House of Representatives in 1848.
+Joshua Fry Speed (November 14, 1814 – May 29, 1882) was an American planter and businessman.
+He was a close friend of future President Abraham Lincoln from his days in Springfield, Illinois, where Speed was a partner in a general store.
+He first met Lincoln in 1837.
+Later, Speed returned to Kentucky where he farmed and invested in real estate.
+He also served one term in the Kentucky House of Representatives in 1848.

 Life

 Ancestors, family and early life

 Joshua Fry Speed was born at Farmington, Louisville, Kentucky, to Judge John Speed and Lucy Gilmer Speed (née Fry) on November 14, 1814.
 On his father's side, Speed's ancestry can be traced back to 17th-century cartographer and historian John Speed.
-John Speed's great-grandson (James Speed) emigrated to Virginia in 1695.
+John Speed's great-grandfather (James Speed) emigrated to Virginia in 1695.
 James Speed's grandson, Captain James Speed, fought in the American Revolution and was seriously wounded in 1781, resulting in the Continental Congress awarding him 7,500 acres in the territory of Kentucky.
 He settled there in 1782 and became a judge and land speculator, eventually accumulating 45,000 acres in central Kentucky and joining the territorial conventions by which Kentucky became separated from Virginia.
 One of Captain Speed's six children, John Speed, owned a store in the 1790s and operated a salt works using leased slaves.
 In the 1800s, his father gave him a large tract on which to begin farming.
 He grew staples and the labor-intensive cash crop of hemp.
-He would acquire other businesses as well, including a blacksmith.
-By his death, in 1840, he had become one of Kentucky's largest slave-owners with 54.
+He would acquire other businesses as well, including a smithery.
+By his death in 1840, he had become one of Kentucky's largest slave-owners with 54.